Signed in as:

-As professionals engaged in the provision of legal services to clients worldwide, Wagner Law Group, PLLC, including its affiliated partnerships, (collectively, “Wagner Law Group”, the “Firm”, “our”, “we”, or “us”) is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants or others inside or outside the Firm.
+As professionals engaged in the provision of legal services to clients worldwide, WLG Firm, PLLC, including its affiliated partnerships, (collectively, “WLG Firm”, the “Firm”, “our”, “we”, or “us”) is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants or others inside or outside the Firm.

 It has always been and remains the policy of the Firm to comply with the rules of professional conduct which impose a duty to preserve and protect confidential client information upon lawyers and their associated personnel.

 This Privacy Statement is based on the privacy and data protection principles common to the countries in which we operate.
 We apply it in light of our overarching obligations to comply with the law, to preserve client confidentiality and to represent our clients as effectively as possible within the bounds of the law.